International Federation for Structural Concrete: Working structure

 The fib’s general assembly (GA) is composed of delegates appointed by the organization’s national member groups.
 There are forty-one national member groups (NMGs) in the fib.
 They act as forums for co-operation and coordination.
 The general assembly deals with high-level administrative and technical matters, such as elections, finances, statutes and the approval of model codes.

 The technical council (TC) oversees the work of the commissions and task groups.
 The commissions and task groups of the fib develop the technical bulletins that form the cornerstone of the fib’s activities.

 The presidium is the organization’s executive committee and implements decisions made by the GA and the TC.
 It handles such matters as the scheduling of events, membership, awards and honours.

 Member countries

-In 2019 the fib counts forty-five member countries.
-They are: Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, India, Indonesia, Iran, Israel, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Turkey, Ukraine, the United Arab Emirates, the United Kingdom and the United States of America.
+In 2025 the fib counts forty-two member countries.
+They are: Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, India, Iran, Israel, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Tanzania, Turkey, Ukraine, the United Arab Emirates, the United Kingdom and the United States of America.

-Publications

-Future Publication: fib Model Code for Concrete Structures 2020

-The fib aims to produce the first general structural code for new and existing concrete structures which fully integrates the provisions for the design of new concrete structures and matters relating to existing concrete structures, including situations where new structural members are incorporated as parts of existing structures.
-The fib project for advancing the fib Model Code for Concrete Structures will use the working title of “fib Model Code 2020”.

-fib Model Code for Concrete Structures 2010

-This work, published as a hardcover and an e-book by John Wiley & Sons, presents new developments in and ideas about concrete structures and structural materials and describes the complete life cycle of structures, from conceptual design through to dismantlement.
-Its purpose is to serve as a basis for future codes and to present new developments in structural material, techniques and the means to achieve optimum behaviour.
-It is an essential document for national and international code committees, practitioners and researchers.

-fib Bulletins

-The bulletins include technical reports, state-of-the-art reports, manuals, textbooks, guides, recommendations and model codes, all of which form a detailed record of the results obtained by commissions and task groups in the field of research synthesis and operational applications to concrete structures.

-Journal

-Structural Concrete, the official journal of the fib, publishes peer-reviewed papers featuring the design, construction and performance of concrete structures, as well as broader issues such as environmental impact assessment.